Lee Shuang-tze: Biography

 It was a time of gradual international decline in Taiwan's international standing, since the Republic of China had just broken off diplomatic relations with Japan and withdrawn from the United Nations.
 Still, young people in Taiwan were mainly interested in Western music and had little interest in songs in their own language.
-Because of this, Li felt the urge to "sing [his] own songs."
+Because of this, Lee felt the urge to "sing [his] own songs."

 At the time, Parangalan was working as a singer in the restaurant to earn money to pay for his father's surgery.
-Li asked him, "You're Puyuma, don't your people have their own songs?
+Lee asked him, "You're Puyuma, don't your people have their own songs?
 Sing one of your own songs!"
 Parangalan's mind went blank and he couldn't think of a song that was "his own" to sing.
 After a while, he remembered a song his father had sung to him as a child, "Beautiful Ears of Rice."
 He sang it and taught everybody to sing it with him.
-This experience was the inspiration for Li to later travel to different colleges and encourage people to "sing their own songs."
+This experience was the inspiration for Lee to later travel to different colleges and encourage people to "sing their own songs."

-In 1973, Li and Parangalan arranged a folk song concert at the International House of Tamkang College of Arts and Sciences, and the following year, Li held his first solo exhibition at the United States Information Agency in Taiwan.
+In 1973, Lee and Parangalan arranged a folk song concert at the International House of Tamkang College of Arts and Sciences, and the following year, Lee held his first solo exhibition at the United States Information Agency in Taiwan.
 He also worked in the publication department of Tamkang College as an editor for the campus magazine, The World of Tomorrow.
-In 1975, Li dropped out of the math department and traveled abroad to study painting.
-During his travels to Spain, the UK, France, Germany, and the United States, Li witnessed social inequality and racial discrimination, which he likened to "the dark shadows of a bright world."
+In 1975, Lee dropped out of the math department and traveled abroad to study painting.
+During his travels to Spain, the UK, France, Germany, and the United States, Lee witnessed social inequality and racial discrimination, which he likened to "the dark shadows of a bright world."
 As a result of his travels, he began to write extensively about his observations and views.